Bojarlukasz/IoT_NodeMCU_ESP8266/README.md

 This module acts as a web server and extends the Node.js environment to provide several key components to handle web requests.

 ## Nginx
-HTTP proxy server that redirects all requests from the address "szustakowses.nazwa.pl" to the address of the Node.js server implemented on port 3400.
+HTTP proxy server that redirects all requests from the address "szustakowses.nazwa.pl" on port 80 to the address of the Node.js server implemented on port 3400.

 ## ESP8266 NodeMCU
 NodeMCU is an open source IoT platform.
 It includes firmware which runs on the ESP8266 Wi-Fi SoC.